 July 28, 2014-January 20, 2017 - Serves as the 16th secretary of HUD.

-July 18, 2016 - The Office of Special Counsel (OSC) says that Castro violated the Hatch Act, a federal law prohibiting federal workers acting in their official capacity from attempting to influence elections, when he praised Hillary Clinton in an April interview with Yahoo’s Katie Couric.
-In his response, Castro acknowledged that he’d violated the act.
+July 18, 2016 - The Office of Special Counsel (OSC) says that Castro violated the Hatch Act, a federal law prohibiting federal workers acting in their official capacity from attempting to influence elections, when he praised Hillary Clinton in an interview with Yahoo’s Katie Couric.
+In his response, Castro acknowledges that he’d violated the act.